Amodio/ctfd-helper/README.md

 # ctfd-helper
 Alternative web client interface for Capture The Flags events.
-It stores in local the challenge list and details, flags submitted, etc.
+It stores in local the challenges, flags submitted, etc.

 ## Installation
 ```